top of page

 Who should I contact if I’m interested?

-If you are interested in participating or have any questions about the study, please contact: Bayley Inniss at bayley.inniss@uwo.ca.
-Dr. Trish Tucker is the principal investigator of this study: ttucker2@uwo.ca / 519-661-2111 x88977
+If you are interested in participating or have any questions about the study, please fill out the form below.
+Your contact information will be forwarded to Bayley Inniss at bayley.inniss@uwo.ca and Dr. Trish Tucker who is the principal investigator of this study: ttucker2@uwo.ca / 519-661-2111 x88977

 L'Étude TEACH-FR